issaceee/study-vault/Quote Compendium.md

 - Authority is mediated through paratext rather than intrinsic.
 - [[1.
 AUTHORITY & ITS PERFORMANCE]]; [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]

+### Context
+- Autobiographical slave narrative produced within abolitionist print networks → Black testimony circulates through, and is constrained by, white-authored paratexts.
+- Genre demands factuality and moral legibility, yet the conditions of enslavement make full articulation dangerous or impossible.
+- Silence functions not as absence, but as a strategic and ethical refusal shaped by collective risk.

 #### Main Points
 - Voice under slavery is structurally constrained; both speech and silence are punished. [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]
 - Memory and sound transmit historical knowledge where articulation fails. [[5.
 TIME, MEMORY, AND HISTORICAL PRESSURE]]